nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-03-24-edit-a-claim.md

 We divided this work into two aspects: the submitter's journey of editing a claim and the processor's workflow.
 Each was explored and tested separately, as both were complex and required sufficient time for research, design, and testing.
 The user research discussion guides for each were extensive, reinforcing the need for a focused approach.

 The processor side of the research commenced 26th March and was conducted with 6 participants.

+#### Key findings
+- key question that came out of research of is where the burden lands of deciding whether a claim should/can be edited.

 ## What we will do next